geut/dat-workshop/README.md

 Please first, clone this repo and then run `npm install`.
 This way we are going to save installation time on the workshop and we will ready to start immediately.

+## Running the workshop

+1. `npm start`, will launch a docsify instance with the whole workshop on it.
+2. There is no step 2 :stuck_out_tongue_closed_eyes:

 ### What is Dat?

 Dat is a community and an open source data-sharing protocol for applications of the future.